 However, other work fails to replicate these results, mostly finding no boomerang effects from counter-attitudinal exposure.
 As an example, Guess and Coppock (2018) conducted three experiments to see if people's opinions about contentious issues radicalized after exposure to counter-attitudinal information.
 They did not find that to be the case, concluding that boomerang effects are the exception rather than the norm.
-In a recent field experiment, Guess et al. (2021) combined web tracking data with an encouragement design asking participants to change the homepage on their browsers to Fox News or HuffPost, follow the source's Facebook page, and subscribe to affiliated newsletters for one month.
+In a recent field experiment, Guess (2021) combined web tracking data with an encouragement design asking participants to change the homepage on their browsers to Fox News or HuffPost, follow the source's Facebook page, and subscribe to affiliated newsletters for one month.
 Induced exposure to partisan media had no polarizing effects.
-And yet Levy (2021), who randomly assigned Facebook users to subscribe to up to four liberal or conservative outlets on Facebook (e.g., MSNBC or Fox News), finds that exposure to counter-attitudinal news decreased affective polarization and had no effects on policy attitudes (for null effects see also Wojcieszak et al., 2021a).
+And yet Levy (2021), who randomly assigned Facebook users to subscribe to up to four liberal or conservative outlets on Facebook (e.g., MSNBC or Fox News), finds that exposure to counter-attitudinal news decreased affective polarization and has no effects on policy attitudes.

 Hence, despite its theoretical relevance and practical implications, the debate about the boomerang effects is far from settled.
-The inconsistencies in extant evidence may be due to a variety of factors, such as differing methodologies and designs (e.g., immediate pre-post test forced exposure experiments, field experiments), variations in samples (e.g., students, participants in online panels, social media users), treatments (e.g., news clips, tweets, homepages), platforms (Facebook, Twitter), issues (e.g., general politics, specific policies/issues), among others.
-Our goal is not to pinpoint the reasons for the inconsistencies nor resolve the debate in any final or conclusive way, as no single project can do so and a meta-analysis accounting for these various factors is needed.
+The inconsistencies in extant evidence may be due to a variety of factors, such as differing methodologies and designs (e.g., immediate pre-post test forced exposure experiments, field experiments), variations in samples (e.g., students, participants in online panels, social media users), treatments (e.g., news clips, tweets, home-pages), platforms (Facebook, Twitter), issues (e.g., general politics, specific policies/issues), among others.
+Our goal is not to pinpoint the reasons for the inconsistencies nor resolve the debate in any final or conclusive way, as no single project can and a meta-analysis accounting for these various factors is needed).